Check Out What Whales Are Doing With AMC - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for AMC Entertainment options trades today is 4293.2 with a total volume of 9,221.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for AMC Entertainment's big money trades within a strike price range of $15.0 to $30.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for AMC Entertainment's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of AMC Entertainment's whale trades within a strike price range from $8.0 to $25.0 in the last 30 days.

 AMC Entertainment Option Volume And Open Interest Over Last 30 Days